 In six virtual discussion rounds, the participating theorists, artists and activists will discuss, among other things, the similarities between economies based on the burning of fossil fuels and colonial plantations, technoheritage and cultural dispossession, today’s hidden workforce and slavery, digital habits and collective trauma.
 Special emphasis is placed on the incessant struggle of resistant networks and ecologies.
 Artists Nora Al-Badri and Lerato Shadi, among others, discuss strategies for countering cultural dispossession.

 Heather Davis and Regine Rapp take up the role of plastic in our lives today.
 The binaries of human/machine and race/subjugation are central to the discussion by Dr Ramon Amaro and Maya Indira Ganesh.
 Ariana Dongus and Tiara Roxanne examine data colonialism.
 Black ecology and the connections between climate change and colonialism are the topics in the talk by Jacqueline Brown and Sria Chatterjee.
 And Liam Young joins us on a science fiction safari through an imaginary city made up of the earth’s entire population.
+“By reflecting on ancestral and contemporary technologies and cultural practices, the EMAF 2021 Talks programme underscores the continuing need for a differentiated perception of the world that will enable us to inhabit this planet in a different way,” says curator Daphne Dragona.

 The entire EMAF Talks programme is available at www.emaf.de.